 Each child in the Kindergarten is assigned a key worker, who is also the child's form teacher.
-The key worker for children in KGM is Miss Hannah Miller and Miss Rosie Darkins is the Teaching Assistant.
-The key worker for children in KGH is Miss Katie Hovell and Mr Roger James is the Teaching Assistant.
+The key worker for children in KGM is Ms Jane Milnes and Miss Rosie Darkins is the Teaching Assistant.
+The key worker for children in KGH is Miss Katie Hovell and the two Teaching Assistants are Mrs Elizabeth Kilsby and Miss Daniela Minea.
 The role of the key worker is to ensure that the child's care is tailored to meet his or her individual needs.
+The

-The Head of Kindergarten (EYFS) is also the Head of the Junior Department, Miss Althea Pipe.
+Head of Kindergarten (EYFS) is also the Head of the Junior Department, Miss Althea Pipe.
 The Early Years Co-ordinator, who is supervised by the Head of Kindergarten, is Miss Katie Hovell.

-There is a high adult to child ratio in Kindergarten (1:10) with a teacher and teaching assistant in lessons with each class throughout the day.
+There is a high adult to child ratio in Kindergarten (maximum 1:10) with a teacher and teaching assistant in lessons with each class throughout the day.
 Throughout the day children must usually be within sight and always within sight or hearing of staff.
 When eating, children must be within sight AND hearing of a member of staff.
 A risk assessment is written for all external trips that the Kindergarten children go on, and an appropriate adult to child ratio is agreed.
 However, for all off site visits our adult to child ratio is a minimum of 1:6.
 A member of staff who has a current paediatric first aid certificate will also accompany every Kindergarten outing and there is always a member of staff on the premises who has full paediatric first aid training.